jessilyn/covid19/README.md

 - **Launching phone survey with Clarity Consulting Group:** We're about to launch a survey primarily focused on objective measures of social distancing in North Carolina.
 Contact: @nickeubank
 - **Looking for location-tracking firm willing to share:** Location tracking firms likely have the very best data for measuring social distancing acccurately and at scale.
 See Issue #4 .
 Contact: @nickeubank
 - **Writing NSF Grant for phone surveys to allow for greater frequency / sample sizes:** Currently I think AC is focused on this?
+- **CovIdentify:** On 4/3/20 we launched a study that has a daily 2 question survey and the ability to plug in smart watches focused on developing digital biomarkers of COVID-19.
+Contact: @jessilyn

 ## Other Resources